shopware5/shopware/UPGRADE-5.4.md

 * Changed `Media` resource to fix a problem with file names set via API
 * Changed behaviour of unchecked ToS-checkbox in checkout to hint the missing input, especially on iOS
 * Changed privacy policy checkbox setting to automatically activate privacy policy text being displayed
+* Changed PluginManager rangeDownloadAction and extractAction to no longer use the provided URL parameters

 ## 5.4.3